 The Christmas icon lay crumpled in a heap in Wally’s front yard.
 Through teary eyes, he looked up at me and choked out…“It’s hopeless, he’s a goner.”

 We did our introductions and traded a little background information.
 I asked Wally if he had been crying because he was tired of coming out every morning to blow the thing back up.
 He said no…that was not why he was upset.
 “Look closer and tell me what you see!”

-From a distance it appeared that Frosty had simply deflated of his own volition.
+From a distance, it appeared that Frosty had simply deflated of his own volition.
 A closer look revealed otherwise.
-Along Frosty’s torso there were multiple puncture wounds in two straight lines about eight inches apart.
+All along Frosty’s torso, there were multiple puncture wounds in two straight lines about eight inches apart.
 It looked like a bite mark from a very large animal.